Masud Mehran and the creation of Sunsetown in Livermore

 Historic 1878 map of Livermore, California, showing early land routes and boundaries of the ranch that was developed by Sunset Homes.

 This 1878 map of Livermore shows early roads, creeks, and land holdings.
-The area that would be developed by Sunset Homes was originally part of Rancho Valle de San Jose from colonial times.
+The area that would be developed by Sunset Homes was originally part of Rancho Valle de San Jose from early settlement days.

 newspaper ad from July 5, 1960, promoting Sunset Homes’ exhibit at the Alameda County Fair, marking the early promotion of Granada Village